 The Leaf Chief/Master Taster Cynthia at Adagio Tea gave me some information on the background of Black Dragon Pearls.

-“Our Black Dragon Pearls are from Yunnan, where they get their smooth, sweet, and rich character.
+Our Black Dragon Pearls are from Yunnan, where they get their smooth, sweet, and rich character.
 The leaves are plucked and go through the black tea making process.
 After oxidation and while still pliable, they are kept warm on a heating pad of sorts to keep them supple.
 This fills the room with a wonderful aroma of the leaves.”

 Black tea is fully oxidized, producing a hearty rich flavor.
 This means that once the first two leaves and bud are plucked they are then allowed to "wither" to reduce the moisture in the leaf.

-Once withered to a satisfactory moisture content, the leaves are rolled.
+Once withered to satisfactory moisture content, the leaves are rolled.
 The rolling releases the flavonoids setting up the enzymatic process for oxidation.
 Once fully oxidized the leaves are set out to dry and cool.

 They are hand rolled into the pearl shape and twisted into nylon mesh to keep their shape while they dry.
 It looks kind of like a bunch of grapes when a bunch of them are twisted into the mesh.
 When completely dry, the pearls are released from the nylon.”

 The Birthplace of Tea

 The Yunnan province of China is thought to be the birthplace of tea.
-Some of the wild growing tea trees are purported to be about 1,700 years old.
+Some of the wild-growing tea trees are purported to be about 1,700 years old.
 That's simply amazing to me.
 These trees are still giving after all these years.

-The old growth camellia sinensis trees are never pruned.
+The old-growth Camellia sinensis trees are never pruned.
 Yunnan produces some of the very best black tea than any other part of China.

 What The Dragon Means to The Chinese